MuhammedMomen/Beneish_MScore/README.md

 ---

 **Version**: v1.0.0
-**Last Updated**: January 2025
+**Last Updated**: Sep-2025
 **Status**: Production Ready

-*This tool is for educational and analytical purposes.
-Always consult with qualified financial professionals for investment decisions.*
+*Disclaimer: This tool is for educational and analytical purposes.
+AI may produce false information, it is good to double check calculations and always consult with qualified financial professionals for investment decisions.*